sebhtml/biosal/README.md

 a single node can run much more actors than the number of threads it has.

-The runtime also supports asymmetric numbers of threads:
+The runtime also supports asymmetric numbers of threads, but most platforms have identical compute nodes (examples: IBM Blue Gene/Q, Cray XC30) so this is not very useful.
+Example:

 ```bash
 # launch 32 nodes with 32 threads, 244 threads, 32 threads, 244 threads, and so on